Sjhunt93/IAP-2019-2020/Tutorials/Getting Started.md

 https://github.com/Sjhunt93/IAP-2019-2020

-You will also need to download the latest Xcode version and the Command Line Tools from here:
+You will also need to download the latest Xcode version and the Command Line Tools from here: (Note this is only if you are working on your own machine.
+The university machines already have xcode installed.

 https://developer.apple.com/xcode/